 • @PolymorphicQualifier denotes that a qualifier is a polymorphic qualifier.
 For example:

 '''

 @Target({ElementType.TYPE_USE, ElementType.TYPE_PARAMETER})

 @PolymorphicQualifier

 public @interface PolyNull {}

 '''

-For a description of polymorphic qualifiers, see Section ??.
-A polymorphic qualifier needs no @SubtypeOf meta-annotation and need not be mentioned in any other @SubtypeOf meta-annotation.
+For a description of polymorphic qualifiers, see Section 27.2.
+A polymorphic qualifier must not have a @SubtypeOf meta-annotation nor be mentioned in any other @SubtypeOf meta-annotation.